tomjoht/tomjoht.github.io/_posts/2015/2015-09-14-upcoming-ask-me-anything-session.md

 categories:
 - technical-writing
 keywords:
-summary: "I'll be available September 17 for an AMA session where you can ask me any questions you want, and I'll try to answer them."
+description: "I'll be available September 17 for an AMA session where you can ask me any questions you want, and I'll try to answer them."
 ---

 {% include notes.html %}